mvaldes14/blog/content/homelab/victoria-over-elastic.md

 Overall I'm happy with the setup and how it performs with my limited amount of logs in the Homelab so we will see how it behaves in the long run.

-So goodbye Elastic, you were great but it's not you, it's me **P.D** You will always have a special place in my heart.
+So goodbye Elastic, you were great but it's not you, it's me.

+**P.D** You will always have a special place in my heart.

 <img src="https://s3.mvaldes.dev/blog/bye-elastic.png" alt="Bye Elastic"  width=500px />